victorcezeh/understanding-psycopg2/README.md

 8. [Contributing](#-contributing)

-# PostgreSQL & Python Data Engineering Projects
+# PostgreSQL & Python Mini Data Engineering Projects

 A showcase of **end-to-end data workflows** using Python (`psycopg2`) and PostgreSQL.
 From foundational database operations to advanced CSV ingestion, transformation, and business intelligence queries.